Lentiviral Vectors (1st and 2nd Generation) Biological Agent Reference Sheet (BARS)

 Laboratory Handling Guidelines

-Laboratory Biosafety Level (BSL): BSL-2 with special practices for all first and second-generation lentiviral vectors.
+Laboratory Biosafety Level (BSL): BSL-2+ with special practices for all first and second-generation lentiviral vectors.

 Attenuated Strain Alternatives: Use of 3rd or 4th generation Lentiviral vectors is recommended where possible.

-Lab Engineering Controls | Personal Protective Equipment |
+Training | Lab Engineering Control | Personal Protective Equipment |

 Waste Management: Regulated Medical Waste (RMW)